Spotting

 Ho‘olehua Airport [MKK/PHMK]

-Ho‘olehua Airport is currently has service Mokulele Airlines, Southern Airways Express, Kamaka Air, and TransAir.
+Ho‘olehua Airport is currently has service by Mokulele Airlines, Southern Airways Express, Kamaka Air, and TransAir.
 With the open-air boarding, one is able to get photos while walking to (and from) the aircraft.

 Brandt Field Airport [18HI]